 Wait times are generally the shortest between noon and 2 PM; they are generally the longest after 3 PM.

-Please note that Fridays and the day before a holiday are extremely busy as well as the last day of the month.
-To expedite the recording process, please review Recording Requirements before coming in.
+Please note that Thursdays and the day before a holiday are extremely busy, as well as the last day of the month.
+To expedite the recording process, please review Recording Requirements before coming in to the office.

 Where do I get a copy of my marriage license/certificate or search for a marriage record in Las Vegas?